Rules for the New Moon

 Nonetheless, this regulation by the moon is restricted to nighttime (i.e., between sunset and sunrise).23 Accordingly, the rebuilt moon is, in fact, the rebuilt מאר (maor; luminary) as referenced from the eretz in Jerusalem and the Promised Land.24

-It is also evident that the moon’s luminary cannot begin to rebuild itself until after it has passed its conjunction with the sun.
-For that matter, it cannot rightfully be classified as having been officially “rebuilt” (i.e., a new month) until it has passed what can be called its “transitional phase.”
+It is also clear that the moon cannot start to rebuild itself until after its conjunction with the sun.
+Consequently, it cannot be considered officially “rebuilt” (indicating the start of a new month) until it has fully transitioned past what can be described as its “transitional phase.”

 In that part of the transitional phase where the moon appears to be leaving the sun, the luminary begins to rebuild.
-At some point thereafter, standing far enough away from the sun, it is declared khodesh officially (rebuilt).
-But is khodesh a reference to the orbital position of the moon or purely based upon visibility?
+At some point thereafter, positioned far enough away from the sun, it is declared khodesh officially (rebuilt).
+But is khodesh a reference to the moon’s orbital position or purely based upon visibility?

-The ancient Jews interpreted this broader transitional phase to include both the time before and the time after the conjunction, while the moon is no longer visible in the sky.
-This much is for sure, a conjunction of the moon is a lunar event‚ marking a point of passage for the moon around the earth.
-Therefore, as we have already explained, since it is a lunar event, it can only be regulated during the night, at a time when the moon has authority.
+The ancient Jews interpreted this broader transitional phase to encompass both the time before and after the moon’s conjunction when it is no longer visible in the sky.
+One thing is certain: a lunar conjunction marks a significant event, representing a point of transition for the moon as it orbits the Earth.
+As we have already mentioned, this lunar event can only be regulated at night when the moon has authority.

-Therefore, the original purpose of the moon, which existed long before any man walked upon the face of the earth, was to fulfill its role as a mechanism for calculating time.
-Its role is not predicated upon the existence of man.
+The original purpose of the moon, which has existed long before any human walked on Earth, was to serve as a mechanism for calculating time.
+Its function does not depend on the existence of humans.

 Rebuilding After Conjunction

-Even more important, despite visibility, the rebuilding of the moon was understood even by the ancients as actually beginning immediately after the moment of conjunction.
+More importantly, despite visibility, the rebuilding of the moon was recognized, even by the ancients, as actually beginning immediately after the moment of conjunction.

 Rabbi Eliezer, for example, writes: